 - The court will determine whether the requested modification is justified, fair and best for the health and well-being of the child.
 The smart plan is to have an experienced family law attorney on your side.
 That way, you will be able to argue your position for modification in the most effective and persuasive way possible.

-At Reeder Law Firm, we are ready and available to answer your pressing family law questions.
-Call (770) 475-2521 for a free consultation.
+At Reeder Law Firm, our Alpharetta family law attorneys are ready and available to answer your pressing questions.
+So, call (770) 475-2521 for a free consultation.
 You can ask family law questions and get the answers you need to move forward.